 Craig Hansen, Chief Architect

 Mr. Hansen has been the chief architect of MicroUnity since July 1989.
 He was formerly chief architect at NeXT and at MIPS, where he was responsible for the original MIPS integer and floating-point architecture.
 Prior to MIPS, Mr. Hansen was the architect of graphics, RISC and floating-point chips at Weitek.
 He began his career at HP, where he worked on the math architecture of PA-RISC.
-Mr. Hansen is an author of 43 U.S. Patents, and received his BSEE from Cornell and MSEE from Stanford.
+Mr. Hansen is an inventor of 62 granted U.S. Patents, and received his BSEE from Cornell and MSEE from Stanford.

 Alexia Massalin, Research Scientist